Steve14576/Termirun-intergrated_code_runner_at_termux/README.md

 - `termirun.sh`, A ready-to-use Shell Script tool aiming to run code files(`c,cpp,java,py,fortran,r` and extending...) using `Termux` on `Android(either root or unroot)` devices, convenitntly, by encasing the calls for multiple compilers into simple unified commands.

-- It's about 3 folders,
+- Every `termirun` script works with 3 folders:
-  1. the "seat", where termirun script sits,(for unrooted users, better if under ～/ and given chomod +777)
+  1. the "seat", where termirun script sits and your terminal `cd` at.(for unrooted users, better if under `～/` and given `chomod +777`)
-  2. the "working" folder, where the code you work with file is stored,
+  2. the "working" folder, where the code you work with file is stored.
-  3. the "bins" folder, where the compile product is stored and executed from.(for unrooted users, better if under ～/ and given chomod +777)
+  3. the "bins" folder, where the compile product is stored and executed from.(for unrooted users, better if under `～/` and given `chomod +777`)
   4. The termirun script, if set up properly, each time when tieggered, compiles one code file from your "working" folder to the "bins" folder and autometically executes it.

 - Recommending `termirun`'s association with `Termux`, `Acode`, `Acodex-Terminal`(optional), `MT Manager`(optional).